anyscale/madewithml.github.io/docs/courses/basics/utilities.md

 - Hyperparameter optimization to tune our parameters (layers, learning rate, etc.)
 - and many more!

-We'll explore these as we require them in future lessons including some in our [Applied ML](https://madewithml.com/courses/mlops/) course!
+We'll explore these as we require them in future lessons including some in our [MLOps](https://madewithml.com/courses/mlops/) course!

 <!-- Citation -->